KaGaSi/project/README.md

 Then run `make` to compile all utilities or `make <utility name>` to compile a single utility.

-The binaries are located in the `<root>build/bin` directory.
+The binaries are located in the `<root>/build/bin` directory.

-Reference manual is included in the repository (refman.pdf).
+A reference manual is included in the repository (manual.pdf).